 Making life great for our community is at the heart of Mingara.
 Our key Mingara initiatives are developed to make a significant contribution to community life and to minimise our environmental footprint within our community.

-Mingara, together with Clubs NSW, is a proud partner of the Invictus Games, Sydney 2018.
-At the Invictus Games, competitors from 18 nations will contest 11 sports over eight days of competition.
-The 2018 Games will see the community embrace our wounded, injured and ill veterans and serving defence personnel and the family and friends who support them.
-Mingara, as a part of Clubs NSW is a proud Founding Partner of the Invictus Games Sydney 2018.
+Mingara, together with Clubs NSW, was a proud partner of the Invictus Games, Sydney 2018.
+At the Invictus Games, competitors from 18 nations contested 11 sports over eight days of competition.
+The 2018 Games saw the community embrace our wounded, injured and ill veterans and serving defence personnel and the family and friends who support them.
+Mingara, as a part of Clubs NSW, was a proud Founding Partner of the Invictus Games Sydney 2018.

 Mingara’s Cogeneration Plant